coderefinery/TTT4HPC_Interactive/content/Data_sync.md

      the `unison-XXXXXX-ubuntu-x86_64-static.tar.gz ` is statically
      built and thus probably works on your cluster.
 Download and copy just the `bin/unison` program over - that is all that's needed.
+     Use `-servercmd path/to/unison` to tell where to find it.

 2. Sync one directory

 3. Modify two different files (one on each end) and re-sync

 4. Modify the same file on both ends.
 Re-sync and see how it doesn't touch that file until you specify how to resolve the conflict.